tylermorganwall/MusaMasterclass/MusaMasterclass.md

 #                     framerate = 30)
 ```

-For the sake of speed, this analysis was performed with hour slices, but
+For the sake of speed, this analysis was performed with hourly slices,
-you could improve the analysis by stepping down to a much smaller
+but you could improve the analysis by stepping down to a much smaller
 timescale (e.g. `temptime = temptime + duration("180s")` for three
 minute intervals).
 You could also remove the `reduce_matrix_size()` step
 for increased resolution.

+# That’s it\!

+And that’s it for this overview of rayshader\!
+I hope this was enough to
+get your started on your beautiful journey through the land of
+cartography and 3D mapping.
+If you have any questions, ask me in real
+life or on Twitter, and be sure to post any visualizations you make with
+the \#MusaMasterclass, \#rayshader, and \#rstats hashtags.
+I’m always
+impressed and enjoy seeing what people manage to create\!

+Good luck, and happy shading\!